corrode/corrode.github.io/content/blog/lifetimes/index.md

 }
 ```

 Here, I'm telling the compiler: "this reference `bar` is valid for the lifetime `'a`."
 The compiler will then check that the reference is indeed not used after the lifetime `'a` ends.
+If this still sounds like gibberish to you, please continue reading.

 Rust has a concept of lifetime *elision*, which means that you don't have to write lifetime annotations in many cases.
 The compiler will infer them for you.

-{% info(headline="Lifetime Rules Recap", icon="info") %}
+{% info(headline="Lifetime Elision Recap", icon="info") %}

 The rules are simple: